 • Prepare for sudden changes in weather by bringing extra layers or a rain jacket.
 Don’t forget to check the weather before heading out and monitor weather conditions for any changes.

-• Sunscreen and bug repellant: Sunscreen is a good idea any time of the year.
+• Sunscreen and bug repellent: Sunscreen is a good idea any time of the year.
 However, it is an essential part of participating in summer activities where you are at a higher risk of experiencing sun-related skin damage.
-Bug repellant is also necessary to consider in the summer to avoid getting bit by an increased amount of pests, like mosquitos.
-One time application doesn’t do the trick, make sure to apply sunscreen and bug repellant often throughout the day!
+Bug repellent is also necessary to consider in the summer to avoid getting bit by an increased amount of pests, like mosquitos.
+One time application doesn’t do the trick, make sure to apply sunscreen and bug repellent often throughout the day!

 Hydrate